How to Fix a Broken Confidence Estimator: Evaluating Post-hoc Methods for Selective Classification with Deep Neural Networks: Calibration Results

-In this section we investigate in which circumstances post-hoc optimization yields significant gains.
+If the confidence estimation $g(x)$ of a model can be treated as a probability, as is the case with the MSP, it is natural to desire that it truly reflects the probability of a prediction to be correct.
+A model is said to be perfectly \emph{calibrated} if:

+One popular framework to measure calibration in a finite dataset is to use binning.
+If we group predictions into $M$ interval bins with same size, and if $B_m$ is a set of indices of samples whose prediction confidence belongs to the interval $\left(\frac{m-1}{M}, \frac{m}{M}\right]$, we calculate the accuracy of bin $B_m$ as:

+where $\hat{y}_i$ and $y_i$ are the predicted and the true classes of sample $i$ and $|B_m|$ is the number of samples in the bin.
+The average confidence of the same bin is calculated as:

+From these definitions, the most popular metric for measuring the calibration is the Expected Calibration Error \citep{naeini2015obtaining}, defined as:

+It is important to re-emphasize that calibration and metrics such as ECE are defined in a context where $g(x)$ can be treated as a probability.
+Hence, we only present the results for uncertainty quantifiers that have this property/intention.
+The ECE values for all considered methods (optimized for the AURC) for which $g(x)$ can be considered as a probability are presented in \autoref{tab:results_ece}.
+Additionally, \autoref{fig:ece-imagenet} shows the reliability diagrams \citep{guo_calibration_2017} of different classifiers of ImageNet.
+For comparison, since MaxLogit-pNorm can only return values between 0 and 1, we also present its reliability curve in \autoref{fig:ece-imagenet}, even though its values should not be interpreted as a probability.
+As can be seen, the models (EfficientNetV2-XL and WideResNet50-2) with ``broken'' selective mechanism tend to have the MSP under-confident, and, while the TS-NLL can minimize the ECE, the MSP variation which optimizes selective classification (MSP-pNorm) can achieve bad calibration results, with overconfident predictions.

+These results goes against the natural hypothesis that overconfidence is a huge problem in uncertainty estimation of neural networks.
+Thus, we present further investigations regarding the relation between the selective classification anomaly and the over/underconfidence phenomenon.
 Figure~\ref{fig:histograms} shows histograms of confidence values for two representative examples of non-improvable and improvable models, with the latter one shown before and after post-hoc optimization.
 Figure~\ref{fig:gains_proportion_confident} shows the NAURC gain over MSP versus the proportion of samples with high MSP for each classifier.
 As can be seen, highly confident models tend to have a good MSP confidence estimator, while less confident models tend to have a poor confidence estimator that is easily improvable by post-hoc methods---after which the resulting confidence estimator becomes concentrated on high values.